hyperledger/toc/project-reports/2023/2023-Q3-Hyperledger-AnonCreds.md

 The [AnonCreds Quarterly Activity Dashboard] shows the activity on the project repositories, with 52 commits by 8 contributors in the quarter.
-Those counts are much lower than last quarter, reflecting the shift from implementing AnonCreds to using AnonCreds in the downstream implementations.
+Those counts are much lower than last quarter, reflecting the shift from implementing AnonCreds to using AnonCreds in the downstream implementations, including the various Aries components/frameworks, and applications built on Aries.

 > NOTE: As of 2023.08.02 only some of the AnonCreds repositories are visible on LFX Insights.
 The additional repositories are being added.